Leviticus 19 – Many Various Laws

 i.
 This is exactly what Ruth was doing when Boaz noticed her (Ruth 2:2-3).

 b.
-You shall leave them for the poor and the stranger: This was a wonderful way to help the poor.
+You shall leave them for the poor and the stranger: This was a wonderful way to help the poor and the foreigner.
 It commanded the farmers to have a generous heart, and the poor to be active and to work for their food.
-It made a way for the poor to provide for their own needs with dignity.
+It made a way for the poor to provide for their own needs with both work and dignity.

 2. (11-13) Honest dealing.